shapr/kudzu/README.md

 # HOW DO I MAKE IT GO?

-add kudzu to your test-suite depends,
+1. add kudzu to your test-suite depends,
+2. call the testUntil function of your choice
+   1. testUntilSameQCMany
+   2. testUntilSameHHMany
+   3. testUntilSameLCMany
+3. run with `cabal test --enable-coverage`

 # TELL ME MORE